theta360developers/theta-client-guide/docs/flutter/new-project-on-linux.md

 ## configure Android build

+This step is only needed in version 1.0.0.
+As of April 5, 2023, do not add the local `aar` file to the dependencies if you cloned from the main branch.

-In `android/app/build.gradle`, make the following changes.
+In `android/app/build.gradle`, make the following changes (only if used v1.0.0)

 ```groovy
 if (flutterRoot == null) {